-Pupils who are educated off site
+Students who are educated off site

-Where pupils are attending off-site alternative or enhanced provision, it is our responsibility to ensure that they continue to be kept safe.
-Quality assurance of any provision used by our school is completed prior to the placement of a pupil.
-This includes:-
+Where students are attending off-site or alternative provision, it is the responsibility of Churchward School to ensure that they continue to be kept safe.
+Quality assurance of any provision used by our school is completed prior to the placement of a student.
+This includes:

-- review of the provision's safeguarding and child protection procedures - a visit to the site - a letter of assurance to confirm that all staff working at the alternative provision have had the appropriate recruitment checks - information about issues which the pupil attending the site might be at risk of, to inform an effective risk assessment
+- review of the provision's safeguarding and child protection procedures - a visit to the site - a letter of assurance to confirm that all staff working at the alternative provision have had the appropriate recruitment checks - information about issues which the Student attending the site might be at risk of, to inform an effective risk assessment